aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to OTT via .NET" h2=".NET API to Export XPS to OTT on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that can be used to create, edit, and convert documents in various formats.

+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool for converting XPS files to DOC format.
+It provides a range of features such as text extraction, page manipulation, and image extraction.
+It also supports the conversion of PDF documents to other formats such as HTML, XPS, and TIFF.

+The Document Processing API, Aspose.Words for .NET, is a powerful tool for rendering DOC files to OTT format.
+It provides a range of features such as document manipulation, text manipulation, and document conversion.
+It also supports the conversion of DOC documents to other formats such as HTML, PDF, and RTF.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert XPS file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to OTT.
+Aspose.Total for .NET is a great tool for developers who need to add document manipulation and conversion features to their .NET applications.
+It provides a range of APIs that can be used to create, edit, and convert documents in various formats.
+With the PDF Processing API, Aspose.PDF for .NET, you can easily convert XPS files to DOC format.
+And with the Document Processing API, Aspose.Words for .NET, you can render DOC files to OTT format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}